-Of course the 2010 one the Coen brothers did was splendid but as far as the top ten of all time goes, it has to be the version Henry Hathaway directed for Paramount in 1969.
+Of course the 2010 True Grit the Coen brothers did was splendid but as far as inclusion in the list of the greatest Westerns of all time goes, it has to be the version Henry Hathaway directed for Paramount in 1969.

 I've reviewed both before, so by clicking on the links above you can read about the two movies if you want.

 I've also talked about the fine novel (and I might do some posts later on some of the finest Western novels) and you can read about that here.